 ACT or SAT test scores are still required for admission consideration.
 However, due to limited testing opportunities brought on by COVID-19 freshman applicants for winter 2020 and freshman and transfer applicants for spring, summer, and fall 2021, will be able to submit their application without an ACT or SAT test score by either the priority or final deadline, but will be required to submit their official score by the appropriate ACT/SAT deadline.
 If you submit your application with an ACT or SAT test score and are retaking a test, you can also submit your new official test score by the appropriate ACT/SAT deadline for consideration in your application.
 Submitted applications missing an ACT or SAT test score after the ACT/SAT deadline will not be considered for admission.

-Freshman (including homeschool) applicants are required to submit an ACT/SAT score.
+Freshman (including homeschool) applicants are required to submit an ACT or SAT test score.
 Transfer applicants with fewer than 24 university credit hours will also be required to submit an ACT or SAT test score.
 BYU only considers the highest overall composite score it receives in its evaluation, minus the writing portion.
 Currently BYU does not use a superscore for either ACT or SAT test scores.
 ACT and SAT test scores can be sent from the following sources:

 Utah Public High Schools – If you have attended a Utah public high school, we can retrieve your transcript from the state electronically by your entering your State Student Identifier (SSID) in your application.
 If this number is not located on your transcript, please contact your high school counseling center to obtain your SSID.
 (Note: this is not your school-issued ID number).